All Episodes

 All right.

-So we're not going to get the twelve or thirteen we need, obviously.
+So we're not going to get the 12 or 13 we need, obviously.

 There's going to be a CR, continuing resolution.

-Why don't why don't the you know the Republican study committee, it seems to be leading on this and you conservatives in the House, go up to the president and the president meet with you and say, look, Mr. President, have tell the Democrats, unless they give us an option to vote on energy and domestic exploration, he's not going to sign a continuing resolution.
+Why don't the Republican Study Committee that seems to be leading on this, and you conservatives in the House, go up to the President and the President meet with you and say, look, Mr. President, tell the Democrats, unless they give us an option to vote on energy and domestic exploration, he's not going to sign a continuing resolution.

-And and that really would put the pressure on him, would it not?
+And that really would put the pressure on him, would it not?

 Jason, I think it's a terrific point.

-And let me uh let me thank you for acknowledging our role in this, but let me also be clear folks ought to understand the fifty House Republicans who took this hill ten days ago, um included uh Republican leader John Boehner and Roy Blunt.
+Folks ought to understand the 50 House Republicans who took this hill 10 days ago, included Republican leader John Boehner and Roy Blunt.

 It's been those Republican leaders that took what probably was a political stunt the first day and turned it into a cause.

-And uh and I and it's it's precisely those leaders who are gonna lead the effort for this demonstration.
+And it's precisely those leaders who are going to lead the effort for this demonstration.

 We either get this Congress back in special session this August like we should, we get a vote on an energy bill that includes more drilling, or we'll fight for that in September.